Glossary of billing terms

-A form from the insurance carrier which explains the benefits that were paid and/or charges that were rejected.
-If the insurance carrier paid, a check would be included with an EOB.
+A form from the insurance carrier that explains the benefits that were paid and/or charges that were rejected.

 The number assigned to the provider by the federal government for tax reporting purposes.
-Also know as the Tax Identification Number (TIN) or Employer Identification Number (EIN).
+Also known as the Tax Identification Number (TIN) or Employer Identification Number (EIN).

-A multi-purpose health insurance claim form printed in red ink on optical character recognition paper.
-It is designed to be typed, computer printed or hand written.
-IT is most commonly used when billing a) physician charges, b) independent laboratory charges, c) government programs, d) independent ambulance charges, e) durable medical equipment, f) CRNA/AA charges, and g) independent dialysis charges.
+A professional health insurance claim form.
+It is most commonly used when billing includes physician charges, independent laboratory charges, independent ambulance charges, durable medical equipment, CRNA/AA charges and independent dialysis charges.

-The Insured is the term used to designate the person who represented the family unit in relation to the insurance program.
+The term used to designate the person who represented the family unit in relation to the insurance program.
 This may be the employee whose employment makes this coverage possible.
-This person may also be known as the enrollee, certificate holder, policyholder, or subscriber.
+This person may also be known as the enrollee, certificate holder, policyholder or subscriber.

-A patient's file containing sufficient information to clearly identify the patient, to justify the patient's diagnosis, and treatment and to accurately document the results.
-The record also serves as a basis for planning and the continuity of patient care, and provides a means of communication among physicians and any other professionals involved in the patient's care.
-The record also serves as a basis for review, study, evaluations on services, and protecting the legal interests of the patient, hospital, and responsible practitioner.
+A patient’s file containing sufficient information to clearly identify the patient; justify the patient’s diagnosis, and treatment; and to accurately document the results.
+The record also serves as a basis for planning and the continuity of patient care.
+It provides a means of communication among physicians and any other professionals involved in the patient’s care.
+The record also serves as a basis for review, study, evaluations on services and protecting the legal interests of the patient, hospital and responsible practitioner.

-A health insurance program for the poor and medically indigent.
+A health insurance program for low income families and certain children with disabilities.
 States share in financing the program with the federal government and determine eligibility and benefits consistent with federal standards.